 The Scurry County Museum, located on the south side of the campus, houses permanent exhibits relating to the history of the county and offers a variety of traveling exhibits.
 The museum is open year round (with the exception of some campus holidays).
-Information about exhibits, guided tours, and hours may be obtained by calling the museum office at 325-573-6107.
+Information about exhibits, guided tours, and hours may be obtained by calling the museum office at 325-573-6107 or navigating to their website at http://scurrycountymuseum.org/.